dan-sazonov/id3-editor/README.md

 Also you can write the current unchanged metadata to a json file.
 To do this, run the program with the `-s` or `--scan` flag.
 I call this **manual mode** - at first you create a json file with the unchanged metadata, then you edit them and apply it by running the program with the `-p` or `--parse` flag.

+If you need to print artist-title pairs for all tracks, use the `--min_scan` flag.

 <h3>More Features</h3>

 - If the file contains information about the copyright holder and you want to leave it, use the `-c` or `--copyright` flag.